Catalyzing Clinical Diagnostic Pipelines Through Volumetric Medical Image Segmentation Using Deep Neural Networks: Past, Present, & Future: Volumetric Segmentation Networks

 Another consideration is the balance of global and local features.
-Global features are peripheral to and spatially distant from the target object, providing information on the location of the segmentation target relative to the overall anatomy as well as information idiosyncratic to the anatomy itself.
-Local features are those of the target object itself in addition to the immediate periphery and provide information on the appearance of the segmentation target to directly inform the segmentation.
+Global features are peripheral to, and spatially distant from, the target object, providing information on the location of the segmentation target relative to the overall anatomy (in addition to information idiosyncratic to the anatomy itself).
+Local features directly inform the segmentation by providing information on the appearance of the segmentation target object itself (in addition to the immediate periphery).

 Whether operating in 2D or 3D space, both global and local features of a target object are needed for accurate segmentation.
-For instance, in white matter hyperintensity (WMH) segmentation, lesions exhibit low spatial continuity and vary in both size and location across patients, making it necessary to know both the larger context of the specific patient's brain as well as the high-resolution local information in each neighborhood of the brain to determine if certain regions are lesions and, if so, how they should be segmented.
-This presents a major challenge as classic methods operate on input at a specified scale and do not have an intelligent way of simultaneously integrating information from different scales.
+For instance, in white matter hyperintensity (WMH) segmentation, lesions exhibit low spatial continuity and vary in both size and location across patients.
+This necessitates knowing both the larger context of the specific patient's brain as well as the high-resolution local information in each neighborhood of the brain to determine if certain regions are lesions and, if so, how they should be segmented.
+This presents a major challenge as classic methods operate on input at a specified scale and do not have an intelligent way of simultaneously integrating multi-scale information.

 Another major complicating factor is that there is no absolute delineation between local information and global information.
 Instead, contextual information lies on a spectrum with notions of local and global labels lying on polar extrema.
-Consequently, even if a single scale was optimal, this scale would need to be discovered empirically for each medical image segmentation task.
+Consequently, even if a single scale was optimal, this scale would need to be discovered empirically for each segmentation task.